adonisjs/legacy-docs/3.0/routing.md

 const Route = use('Route')

 Route.get('/about', function * (request, response) {
-	response.send('You are looking at the about page')
+    response.send('You are looking at the about page') })
-})
 ```

-Above we defined a route for the url `/about`.
-Whenever someone will visit this url, they will see the message **You are looking at the about page**.
+Above we defined a route for the URL `/about`.
+Whenever someone will visit this URL, they will see the message **You are looking at the about page**.

 ## HTTP Verbs